Vander Apartments → Oslo Travel Guide → Restaurants in Oslo

 Top picks

-Vegetarian and vegan friendly restaurants in Oslo
+Vegetarian and vegan restaurants in Oslo

-Best for: brunch, healthy lunches, modern casual dinners
+Best for: brunch, lunch, casual dinners

 Top picks

-• Raffiné: great for plant-forward sharing plates that still feel like a proper dinner
+• Raffiné: plant-forward sharing plates

-• Piazza Italia: naturally strong vegetarian options, easy and cosy
+• Piazza Italia: naturally good vegetarian options

 Need the full city guide hub?
-Guide to Oslo →

 Food halls in Oslo